Basics

 From the trailhead, it was a steady climb to Garibaldi Lake over the next 5 and a half miles.
 My legs were still sore having just finished our Wedgemount Lake trip the day before.
 With every step I was thankful for the Garibaldi Lake trail being nothing like Wedgemount’s.
 The trail was exquisitely well-maintained.
 The switchbacks were moderate, and the trail was wide and uniform.
 I could just zone out and swing my legs forward as if I were walking on an incline treadmill.

 By the time we got to Garibaldi Lake around noon, my limbs were cold and wet, but our timing was perfect.
-Just as the forecast had predicted, the rain stopped and the visibly improved significantly.
+Just as the forecast had predicted, the rain stopped and the visibility improved significantly.
 The lake water was still and clear.

-Garibaldi Lake campground is huge with 50 campsites, but they are all in the trees so there isn't much to be picky about in terms of views.
+Garibaldi Lake campground is huge with 50 campsites, but the sites are all in the trees so there isn’t much to be picky about in terms of views.
 We quickly settled on 2 unoccupied tent pads right off the campground trail winding along the lake.
 They were near the shelter that faces Battleship Island (I think sites 23/24).
 One of the tent pads was still covered in snow, although it had been leveled by previous campers.
 After setting up our tents, we headed to the cooking shelter to eat lunch.
-The shelter is pretty barebones, but the comfort of having a table to eat at and a roof and walls to protect us from the elements cannot be overstated.
+The shelter is basic, but the comfort of having a table to eat at and a roof and walls to protect us from the elements cannot be overstated.

 I stared out the window of the shelter at the clouds as we ate.
 The sky seemed to be getting brighter, and soon the clouds cracked to reveal blue sky.
 We chatted with some other campers around us for beta on Panorama Ridge.
 Since it was still pretty snowy up there, we were worried about being able to complete the hike.
-It turned out that this group had done the hike earlier that morning (while we had been hiking through the rain to Garibaldi Lake) and faced a rainy sufferfest.
+It turned out that this group had done the hike earlier that morning (while we had been hiking through the rain to Garibaldi Lake) and faced a rainy suffer fest.
 They ultimately turned back before the ridge.

-That wasn't the report we were hoping to hear, but the weather looked like it would be on our side this afternoon.
+That wasn’t the report we were hoping to hear, but the weather looked like it would be on our side this afternoon.
 We headed out from the campground around 2:30 PM.
 Less than a mile of straightforward switchbacks later, the trail flattened out as it emerged from the trees into a meadow.
-Well not exactly a meadow right now, but I knew there was one underneath all the snow.
-Even though it made the hiking harder, I was excited to see so much snow.
+Well, not exactly a meadow right now, but I knew there was one underneath all the snow.
+Even though the snow made the hiking harder, I was still excited to see so much snow.
 At least, until the sun came out from behind a cloud and I could barely open my eyes.
 Sunglasses would have been nice (I forgot mine).

-The snowpack was high enough that it reached the bottom of the Taylor Creek junction sign, maybe around 3 feet high.
+The snow was high enough that it reached the bottom of the Taylor Creek junction sign, maybe around 3 feet high.
 We reached the end of the meadow shortly after the junction, and this is when it began to be less fun.
-It didn't help that the weather was not looking promising.
+It didn’t help that the weather was not looking promising.
 The on and off rain made it difficult to decide whether or not to keep our ponchos on.

 Then began the grand finale push.
 Garibaldi Lake was on the other side of the ridge, so there were no teasers of the reward before the top.
 But we did have sweeping views behind us of Black Tusk and Helm Creek winding down the valley.
 The snow and the gray clouds overhead created a minimal, monochromatic palette.

 The rain held off as I trudged upwards.
-All I could see in front of me were the snowy boot tracks up this seemingly endless hill.
+All I could see in front of me were the snowy boot tracks up a seemingly endless hill.
 Nick was a smaller and smaller dot ahead of me and then he disappeared.
 It turns out it was a false summit, but at this point I was more exhilarated than disappointed.
 My anticipation of the view and handfuls of sour gummy tape carried me upwards in a second wind.

 The visibility got worse and worse near the top and I started entering the bottom of the cloud layer.
 Sometimes you hike to a summit for the views and you don’t see any views.
 I really hoped this was not one of those times.
 I crested the top of the ridge and…it was pretty cloudy.

 The fog drifted in and out while we enjoyed the views from the summit.
 We sat and ate snacks when the fog blew in, and jumped to action taking photos when the views rematerialized.
 After 25 minutes of this, we had to say goodbye to Panorama Ridge.
-It was around 6:30 pm, and it had taken 3.5 hours to hike up from Garibaldi Lake.
+It was around 6:30 pm, and it had taken us 3.5 hours to hike up from Garibaldi Lake.
 The summer days were long and sunset was not until 9 pm, but we were still cutting it kind of close.

 Fortunately, we quickly discovered that there was a much faster way down.
 On the steeper sections, glissade tracks had been carved by the butts of many hikers before us.
 The snow was mushy, but a running start got me sliding just fine.
 Going down these glissade tracks was pure joy.
 I couldn’t stop laughing hysterically on my way down each one.
 My pants got wet but it was worth it.